nishalbarman/renting-app/README.md

 Inside this monorepo we have 3 different repo's -- Admin, Native, and Server;

-- Admin
+- admin
   - Admin contains the source code for admin panel. created with ReactJS (vite).
-- Native
+- native
   - Native contains the source code for the native application, created with expo react native.
-- Server
+- server
   - Server contains the source code for the server of the whole application, created with ExpressJS

 ## Installing the dependencies for project